Surrogate modeling with functional nonlinear autoregressive models (F-NARX)

-Intuitively, the window width $T$ can be considered as the \emph{memory} of the model.
-Ideally, it is close to the \emph{effective memory} of the system with respect to the corresponding variable.
-We define the effective memory as the look-back time such that the effect of the independent variable $x_i(t)$ on the dependent variable $y(t+\dt)$ in Eq.~\eqref{eq:NARX next timestep} becomes negligibly small.
 In principle, when considering complex systems with different processes and inputs, a different memory could be considered for each component of $\zeta_i(t)$ in Eq.~\eqref{eq:information_vector}, resulting in a set of memories $\vec{T} = \left\{T_1,\cdots,T_{|\vec{\zeta}|}\right\}$.
+Choosing different memory lengths for different exogenous and autoregressive components may be appropriate when their effects occur at significantly different time scales.
+For instance, a system might respond rapidly to certain external excitations while simultaneously exhibiting a slow, resonance-like oscillatory behavior.
 To simplify our notation and avoid adding complexity, we assume, without loss of generality, a uniform memory $T$ for all input and output components from this point onward.
-For each of the $(M+1)$ components $\zeta_j(t)$ in Eq.~\eqref{eq:information_vector}, we now introduce a corresponding function $\mathcal{K}_j$, which extracts a set of features $\vec\xi_j(t)$: